unixsurfer/anycast_healthchecker/README.rst

 #.
 BGP/OSPF protocols exports that route from RIB to a network peer

-The route associated with the Anycasted service must be either advertised or withdrawn based on the status of the service, otherwise traffic will be routed to the local node regardless of the status of the service.
+The route associated with the Anycasted service must be either advertised or withdrawn based on the health status of the service, otherwise traffic will always be routed to the local node regardless of the status of the service.

-Bird provides `filtering`_ capabilities with the help of a very simple programming language.
+Bird provides `filtering`_ capabilities with the help of a simple programming language.
 A filter can be used to either accept or reject routes before they are exported from RIB to the network.

-The filter look up to a simple list data structure which contains IP prefixes (<IP>/<prefix length>) for which routes are allowed to be advertised.
-Data structure is stored in a text file and sourced by Bird upon start or reload or reconfigure of the daemon.
+We have a list of IP prefixes (<IP>/<prefix length>) stored in a text file.
+Routes that **aren't** included in the list are filtered-out and they don't get exported from RIB to the network.
+The white-list text file is sourced by Bird upon startup, reload and reconfiguration.
 The following diagram illustrates how this technique works:

 .. image:: bird_daemon_filter_explained.png
    :scale: 60%